 They are a handy reminders I have picked up in social media land about how to run and market your own business.
 Think of them as mantras to help you maintain a positive mindset.

-Use this hashtag to find my blog posts: #TallTartanTalks
+Search and follow this hashtag to find my blog posts on LinkedIn: #TallTartanTalks

 I do #ThursdayThumbsUp for three reasons: